Code-Institute-Submissions/cookio/README.md

 - As a user I want to see recipes from other users.
 - As a user, I want to have one place where to store all my recipes.
-- As a user, I want to have one place where to store all my recipes.
-- As a user I want to be able to edit my recipes.
+- As a user I want to be able to edit my own recipes.
-- As a user I want to be able to remove the recipes that I don't want to see and share anymore.
+- As a user I want to be able to remove my own recipes that I don't want to see and share anymore.
 - As a user i want to easily see when a recipe is vegetarian.
 - As a user I want to be able to search the recipes by key words.
 - As a user who wants to select a specific type of meal (category)